Making stretchy, well-fitting crochet socks

 Multiply your instep by 0.9.
 Round down your stitch count to the nearest number.
 (Instep x 0.9) - 1/2 sock circumference = bottom of sock at instep.
 We'll call this F. You should have these measurements down on your outline:

-Now trace & measure the widest part of your heel.
-We'll call this J. This is how wide your heel semicircle will be.
+Now trace & measure the widest part of your heel - both feet, and use whichever heel's larger.
+We'll call this J. J (in stitches) should match F in odd/evenness.
+This is how wide your heel semicircle will be.
 The height of your heel semicircle will be the same measurement, but will likely have a different stitch count.

 Now we need to find the measurement of the bottom of the heel flap (W).